Finding life insurance after surviving Cancer can be frustrating and can easily make you want to give up on the search.

 They also state that 66.1% of people who are diagnosed will survive.

 I must say that the fact that there is above a 50% survival rate on average makes me happy.

 If you have found it hard to find life insurance after surviving cancer, we are here to help.

 We can beat any offer you've been given by any agent, broker or website because of our unique process and because we can easily shop your medical records to underwriters at every insurance company.

 Our service is free and we have access to more life insurance companies than any life insurance agencies, brokers or websites.

 If You're Currently In Treatment For Cancer

-If you are currently being treated for any type of cancer you will usually only be able to qualify for guaranteed issue life insurance or any type of life insurance for seniors who cannot qualify for traditional life insurance.
+If you are currently being treated for any type of cancer you will usually only be able to qualify for guaranteed issue life insurance which is a common type of life insurance for seniors who cannot qualify for traditional life insurance.

-This product goes by many names, Final Expense, Burial Insurance, Graded Death Benefit, Guaranteed Acceptance Life Insurance or Modified Life Insurance.
+This product goes by many names, Final Expense Insurance, Burial Insurance, Graded Death Benefit, Guaranteed Acceptance Life Insurance or Modified Life Insurance.

 All of these policies will basically function the same way if you are currently in treatment: